 Many women decide to undergo bilateral mastectomies, and thus bilateral reconstruction is appropriate for them.
 Others prefer to treat only the breast with the cancer diagnosis, and so they have reconstruction on a unilateral basis.
 In the cases where patients undergo unilateral mastectomies, they can elect to have breast lifts or augmentation on the healthy opposite breast to achieve symmetry with their treated breast.
 While there are certainly many positive benefits to this type of breast reconstruction, it isn't necessarily the best option for all women.
 The key is to become as informed as possible regarding the procedure and its expected outcomes.
 Be sure to discuss whether you are a good candidate for direct-to-implant breast reconstruction with a surgeon who performs the procedure successfully on a regular basis.
 If you are a good candidate for direct-to-implant breast reconstruction, and its expected outcomes meet your personal health and body image goals, it may be a good option.

-Before undergoing mastectomy surgery, it will be important to work closely with Dr. Hunsicker, who will help determine whether or not you are a good candidate for direct-to-implant breast reconstruction.
+Before undergoing mastectomy surgery, it will be important to work closely with Dr. Hunsicker and Dr. Nguyen who will help determine whether or not you are a good candidate for direct-to-implant breast reconstruction.
 Important factors to consider will include the:

 After direct-to-implant breast reconstruction, expect soreness, tenderness, tightness, or possibly tingling sensations throughout your chest and arms.
 Many patients feel fatigued and sore for a few weeks following surgery, although you should be able to return to most normal activities within six weeks.
 The Revalla staff will thoroughly review your aftercare instructions, which include post-op assignments such as physical therapy and acupuncture, and will ensure that you return to full physical strength and range of motion as soon as possible after surgery.
 Throughout your recovery period, avoid extreme movement, stress, or abrasion at all incision sites.
-It is important to follow all directions for postoperative care provided by Dr. Hunsicker.
+It is important to follow all directions for postoperative care provided by Dr. Hunsicker and Dr. Nguyen.
 Although extensive, patients are usually overwhelmed by how successfully they recover from surgery when they are compliant with her requirements.
-Because she has honed this process for more than a decade, Dr. Hunsicker is very aware of the factors necessary to thrive following direct-to-implant surgery.
+Because she has honed this process for more than a decade, Dr. Hunsicker and Dr. Nguyen are very aware of the factors necessary to thrive following direct-to-implant surgery.

 Because direct-to-implant breast reconstruction represents the final step of a mastectomy, and is performed during the same procedure, general anesthesia or IV sedation is required.
 Women receiving direct-to-implant breast reconstruction will stay in the hospital overnight following their surgery.
 Usually all patients are discharged within 23 hours after their procedure.